 The pot will continue to heal with repeated use; however, take it easy on your pot for some time

 - avoid watery broths

 I think my crack was due to two things:

 - Making multiple batches of broth back to back, the clay gets very water logged.
 When you heat a water logged pot full of bones and water, the heat forces the water in the clay out.
 This can cause cracking as well.
 Miriam suggests between broth batches that you dry out your pot on the stove.
 Just put the empty pot on the stove and use low heat for 5-10 minutes.

 - I usually get three batches of quality gelled broth when I include pig’s feet.
 Sometimes I don’t get all three batches done in the same day, and I put my pot and bones outside overnight (instead of the refrigerator).
 I was in a hurry and thought I could very gently heat the pot.
 Miriam says to always bring the pot to room temperature before heating it.

 My worst crack so far

 I loaned my small clay pot to a friend.
 She had just moved and wasn’t familiar with her glass top stove.
-The burner she placed it on was erratic, and even though she used the SimmerMat, a giant crack appeared.
+The burner she placed it on was erratic and malfunctioning, and even though she used the SimmerMat, a giant crack appeared.

 Can you use clay power to fill in the crack?